-This estimator has been widely analyzed in the statistical literature from the beginning 1950s (see \cite{Birnbaum} and references therein, \cite{Govindarajulu}, \cite{Yu}).
-Chapter 5 in \cite{Kotz} is mainly devoted to describe the asymptotic properties of $\hat \rho_{n,m}$ and the obtention of asymptotic confidence intervals and bounds for $\rho(F,G)$ based on that asymptotic normality.
-Therefore we do not pursuit on this topic here.
+This estimator has been widely analysed in the literature from the beginning 1950's (see \cite{Birnbaum} and references therein, \cite{Govindarajulu}, \cite{Yu}).
+Chapter 5 in \cite{Kotz} describes the asymptotic properties of $\hat \rho_{n,m}$ and provides asymptotic confidence intervals and bounds for $\rho(F,G)$ based on the asymptotic normality of $\hat \rho_{n,m}$.
+Therefore we do not pursue on this topic here.